-South Korea’s antitrust regulator said on Thursday it will hold its final review of whether Google LLC abused its market dominance in the mobile operating system and app markets.
+South Korea’s antitrust regulator said on Thursday it would hold its final review of whether Google LLC abused its market dominance in the mobile operating system and app markets.

 Since 2016, the regulator has been looking into Google over allegations that it obstructed local smartphone makers from using operating systems run by other rivals.